 He was preceded in death by his parents, Otis and Emma, his wife, Rita, son, David, four brothers, and three sisters.

-To send flowers to Darwin's family, please visit our floral section.
+To send flowers to Darwin's family, please visit our floral store.